NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 The `conda-provided compilers
 <https://conda.io/projects/conda-build/en/latest/resources/compiler-tools.html>`_
-are used and should be added to the environment, if not present already.
+are used and should be installed in the environment, if not present already.

+Also ensure that ``cmake>=3.15.5`` is installed, and, for Linux only, the ``chrpath`` tool.

 Set up a work directory::